What are the costs of buying someone out of a joint mortgage?

-How much does it cost to buy out someone else’s share of a property you own together?
+How much does it cost to buy someone out of a joint mortgage?

 There’s a wide range of factors to consider when buying someone’s share of a property.
 You and your co-owner will need to agree on a fair price for that person’s share, considering factors such as: